NEWS AND RESOURCES

 Upon the completion of RCSA’s first home study safety module a letter was sent to the Department of Labour and Advanced Education (DOLAE) Executive Director thanking them for their participation throughout its development.
 The DOLAE replied to our letter in an email and commented on the letter that he sent to us based upon the limitation and politics that is involved around residential construction workplace safety, I am also attaching a letter that you can use to inform those you maybe connecting with of our support to find ways to bring more awareness to those involved in hiring or making decisions in relation to safety.
 This is not something that should be posted to your website but can be used when connecting with parties to show the value of information on OHS. acknowledging our association and the services we are offering the home owners their independent contractors and self-employed individuals who work on their properties.
 The DOLAE acknowledge the gap in the delivery of OHS information and that home owners are making decisions as the end user and need away to access information to assist them in making an informed decision when hiring someone.
 The OHSA has nothing to do with any financial arrangements that are made between the parties.
 It also does not care about your personal profession.
 The DOLAE main concern is which role you take on under the OHSA regulations and the duties and responsibilities that attach themselves to that role.

 Legislation Regarding Tradespersons Qualifications

 Nova Scotia Apprenticeship Agency is moving to reduce the number of companies using unqualified workers for jobs requiring skilled tradespersons specific to the residential construction sector with legislation introduced on February 28th, 2018.

 Serious Penalty for Safety Violator

-The CBC News website has a news story about "A Nova Scotia contractor who became the first person jailed in the province for failing to keep workers safe on the job" continuing to violate safety rules.
+The Global News website has a news story about "A Nova Scotia contractor who became the first person jailed in the province for failing to keep workers safe on the job" continuing to violate safety rules.

 The RCSA Introduces Itself to NS Municipalities